How Pro-Wrestling Got Attitude

 Eventually, it was Austin who proved victorious and, whilst the match wasn’t particularly note-worthy or memorable, the show wasn’t over yet.
 As is traditional after King of the Ring finals, Austin headed over to his new throne to talk with Gorilla Monsoon who, before the days of the Mr. McMahon character, played the role of President of the WWE, to conduct a post-match interview.

 “The first thing I want to be done is to get that piece of crap out of my ring!
-Don’t just get him out of the ring, get him out of the WWF, because I’ve proven, son, without a shadow of a doubt, you ain’t got that it takes anymore.
+Don’t just get him out of the ring, get him out of the WWF, because I’ve proven, son, without a shadow of a doubt, you ain’t got what it takes anymore.

 You sit there and you thump your Bible and you say your prayers and it didn’t get you anywhere.
 Talk about John 3:16, Austin 3:16 says “I just whipped your ass!”.